hgschmie/factorio-miniloader-redux/ADD_NEW_LOADERS.md

 Speed measured:

-in:  Output from a fast belt (faster than the miniloader), onto a chest
+in:  Output from a fast belt (faster than the miniloader), onto a chest<br/>
-out: Output to a fast best (faster than the miniloader), from a chest
+out: Output to a fast best (faster than the miniloader), from a chest<br/>
 both: Input/Output from/to a belt of the same tier, chest at both ends

-*) Stacking loaders are a special case; they are locked into 4x (max stack size) stack +) Using high speed mode.
+*) Stacking loaders are a special case; they are locked into 4x (max stack size) stack<br/>
++) Using high speed mode.
 This shifts the pickup points for some loaders to allow going past 240 items/sec.

 For non-stacking belts, the theoretical maximum throughput is 480 items/sec (max belt speed).
-The maximum that seems to be possible with inserters
-(which need time to swing around and can drop only one item per tick on a belt) seems to be the 425 items/sec measured for the Matt Ultimate loader.
+The maximum that seems to be possible with inserters (which need time to swing around and can drop only one item per tick on a belt) seems to be the 425 items/sec measured for the Matt Ultimate loader.

 ## Adding new miniloaders